spl0k/supysonic/README.md

 You should now be able to enjoy your music with the client of your choice!

-## Scanner daemon
+## Watching library changes

-Instead of manually running a scan every time your library changes, you can run a daemon that will listen to any library change and update the database accordingly.
-The daemon is `bin/supysonic-watcher` and can be run as an *init.d* script.
+Instead of manually running a scan every time your library changes, you can run a watcher that will listen to any library change and update the database accordingly.
+The watcher is `bin/supysonic-watcher`, it is a non-exiting process and doesn't print anything to stdout nor stderr.
+If you want to keep it running in background, either use the old `nohup` or `screen` methods, or start it as a simple systemd unit (unit file not included).

 ## Upgrading